Ria424/developers-animatesdk-docs/DrawingLayer_object/DrawingLayer4.md

 #### Description

-Method; draws the path specified by the *path* parameter.
+Method; Draws the path specified by the *path* parameter.
 You typically use this method only when creating extensible tools.

 #### Example